 To determine which juicer is really the best, we bought the top models on the market today and pitted them head-to-head.
 We scored the results of each product in five weighted rating metrics — Juice Quality, Soft Produce, Hard Produce, Leafy Greens, and Cleaning.
 The results of the Omega are below, comparing its performance to the rest of the models in the group.

 Our first and most important metric, Juice Quality, takes credit for 25% of the total score for each appliance.
 We used three different juice recipes to judge the performance of each product, evaluating the taste, texture, and thickness of each beverage.
-The Omega tied for the top spot, earning an 8 out of 10 for its performance.
-The chart below shows how this compares to the rest of the group.
+The Omega tied for the top spot, earning an 8 out of 10 for its performance, as highlighted below.

 The Omega did very well at our first recipe, a blend of beets, apples, carrots, ginger root, cucumber, and celery.
 However, its performance was eclipsed by the Cuisinart CJE-1000, which claimed the top spot.
 The juice produced by the Omega was very smooth and the right thickness, without too much foam, but the flavor wasn't as uniform.
 While the Cuisinart created a consistent flavor profile throughout the drink, there were the occasional bursts of celery or ginger flavor in the Omega's drink.
 For our second test, a romaine, orange, and apple mixture, the Omega again finished in the runner-up position to the Cuisinart.
 The Omega's drink was extremely tasty and the perfect consistency, but there was a little more pulp produced than the Cuisinart.
 We found we also favored the taste profile of the Cuisinart a tiny bit more.

 The Omega did tie for the top score in our final test of this metric, the "Sunset Blend".
-This drink consisted of apples, beetroot, carrots, sweet potatoes, and oranges.
+This drink consisted of apples, beets, and some other types of hard and soft produce.
 The Omega's drink tasted great throughout — though it was a little on the pulpier side and was slightly more watery.
 However, our judges agreed that it undeniably tasted the best out of all the competition.

 Moving on to our next metric, Soft Produce, we evaluated the yield of each juicer with cucumbers, apples, oranges, and celery.
 In addition to the amount of juice produced, we also looked at the quality, judging the rate of separation, the quantity of foam, color, and amount of pulp, though the yield made up the bulk of the score.
-The Omega again tied for the top spot, earning a 7 out of 10 for its performance, with the chart below showing how this compared to the rest of the group.
+The Omega again tied for the top spot, earning a 7 out of 10 for its performance.

 Surprisingly, this model struggled a little when it came to juicing cucumbers, delivering a relatively subpar performance and creating about 10 mL of juice less than the average amount produced.
 However, the juice produced did have very little pulp or foam.
 The Omega did much better at juicing celery, tying with the Tribest for doing the best overall and generating about 175 mL of juice — 20 mL above the average.